jrwyx/bsgc-calendar/README.md

   - Dynamic `URL` properties pointing directly to event details on the school site.
 - **Hidden Email Parsing:** Automatically decodes Joomla's obfuscated `<joomla-hidden-mail>` tags to extract contact emails.
 - **Cross-Platform Compatibility:** Embeds full links and details in the `DESCRIPTION` field to ensure visibility in Google Calendar (which often ignores raw URL tags).
-- **Automated Updates:** Powered by GitHub Actions to scrape and refresh the feed every 6 hours with a randomized execution delay.
+- **Automated Updates:** Powered by GitHub Actions to scrape and refresh the feed every 5-6 hours, with a randomized execution delay.

 ⚙️ <ins>**HOW AUTOMATION WORKS**</ins>